KontVIP/Wise_Coin/README.md

 https://api.monobank.ua/docs/index.html

 ## Note
 Some parts of this application are in Ukrainian language due to its integration with a Ukrainian bank's services.
 The server returns Ukrainian texts for certain features and messages.
-If you encounter Ukrainian text and need assistance, feel free to reach out or use translation tools for clarification.